LUCodeTeam/apco-docs/docs/index.md

 ----
 ****

-Example how to doa simple figure insert:
+Example how to do a simple figure insert:

 1).
 Original figure with no format commands: